clintecker/python-googleanalytics/USAGE.md

 >>> account = connection.get_account('1234')
 >>> start_date = datetime.date(2009, 04, 10)
 >>> end_date = datetime.date(2009, 04, 10)
->>> account.get_data(start_date=start_date, end_date=end_date)
-[]
+>>> account.get_data(start_date, end_date, metrics=['pageviews'])
+[&lt;DataPoint: ga:4567 / None&gt;]
 </pre>

-This will, of course, return no data (no dimensions or metrics specified), but is valid.

-Here's one that would give you some good data, a list of browsers that accessed your site in your timeframe and how many page views each of those browsers generated.
+You can optionally retrieve metrics by various dimensions, such as a list of browsers that accessed your site in your timeframe and how many page views each of those browsers generated.

 <pre>
 >>> from googleanalytics import Connection